winson1990/electron/docs/api/remote.md

 returned the corresponding remote object in the renderer process, namely the `win` object.

-Please note that only [enumerable properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties) which are present when the remote object is first referenced are accessible via remote.
+**Note:** Only [enumerable properties][enumerable-properties] which are present when the remote object is first referenced are accessible via remote.

+**Note:** Arrays and Buffers are copied over IPC when accessed via the `remote` module.
+Modifying them in the renderer process does not modify them in the main process and vice versa.

 ## Lifetime of Remote Objects